ugurcanarikan/basic-chatbot/README.md

 # Simple Chatbot
+A simple chatbot to communicate on various topics and to be trained.

 * Front-end was written with ```React.js``` and listens port:3000
 * Back-end was written with ```Node.js v8.11.3``` and listes port:3001
 * Simple NLU unit listens port:5000 to evaluate flow of the incomming messages.
 NLU used in the project [rasa_nlu](https://github.com/RasaHQ/rasa_nlu)